Ecological Blockchain Consensus

 - Proof-of-Stake asks users to prove ownership of a certain amount of currency.
 Minting new coins based upon the number of coins, or “stake,” you hold.
 But Proof-of-Stake may be abused by those who hold enough coins.
 As there is little cost in trying to cheat, rich nodes could be slowing down the transactions so that the network gets unusable.
 Therefore Proof-of-Stake is usually combined with Proof-of-Work in a ratio like 5:1, so this method still would require a lot of energy.

-Proof-of-Cooperation does not implement any mining or minting functionality, which are both competitive systems.
-Instead, certified validation nodes (in short CVNs) cooperate to secure the network.
-Proof-of-Cooperation will be introduced with FairCoin2 in 2017, whilst keeping all balances from the old FairCoin1 network.
+Our Proof-of-Cooperation consensus algorithm does not implement any mining or minting functionality, which are only needed for competitive systems.
+Instead, collaboratively validating nodes (in short CVNs) cooperate to secure the network.
+Proof-of-Cooperation has been introduced on July 18th 2017, whilst keeping all balances from the old FairCoin blockchain.

 How does the proof-of-cooperation algorithm work?
 The consensus rules determine which CVN has to create the next block.
 Each CVN approves that CVN by digitally signing a piece of data which contains its unique ID.
 After the respective CVN received all the necessary signatures, it takes pending transactions and forms a new block which is then stored in the immutable and distributed blockchain database.